Something went wrong

 898,380108,766

-1034 Providence Fuel Oil Companies Homeowners Can Count On
+1034 Providence Heating Oil Companies Homeowners Can Count On

-With 91,890,913.275 gallons of oil delivered to Providence homeowners last winter, the Providence community depends on its 1034 oil companies when temperatures dip.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 91,890,913.275 gallons of number two heating oil delivered to Providence houses last winter, the Providence community relies on its 1034 oil companies when temperatures dip.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Providence, two of the closest terminals are Shell in Providence, RI and Sprague in Providence, RI.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout Providence and the surrounding area.
+Then, the truck delivers the oil to homes and businesses throughout Providence and the surrounding region.